 To ensure compliant process, the credit union will work with their GAP provider to administer product refunds.

 DEBT PROTECTION (DEBT CANCELLATION AGREEMENTS).
-The Credit Union offers debt cancellation and debt suspension agreements, which are loan-related products that protect the Credit Union against credit-related risks.
-Depending on the product's terms and conditions a qualifying event may trigger cancellation of the total balance or the minimum monthly payment, or may suspend monthly payments for a period of time.
-The credit union will follow their applicable procedures and if applicable, work wtih their third-party provider if an event is triggered for a member.
+Members may buy a debt cancellation policy on all loan types for which the credit union offers coverage.
+There is a prohibition on financing premiums or fees for debt cancellation in connection with a consumer credit transaction secured by a dwelling (including a home equity line of credit).
+The prohibition does not apply to debt cancellation for which premiums or fees are calculated and paid in full on a monthly basis.
+Depending on the product's terms and conditions, a qualifying event may trigger cancellation of the total balance or the minimum monthly payment, or may suspend monthly payments for a period of time.
+The credit union will follow their applicable procedures and if applicable, work with their third-party provider if an event is triggered for a member.

 DISCLOSURE.
 The following disclosures will be provided to applicants wherever loan insurance products are advertised or offered: